StackExpressO/documents/reverse-proxy.md

     }
 }
 ```
-## Now we also need to create symbolic link, so that when we reload the nginx , this file will be taken into effect.
+## Now we a create symbolic link, so that when we reload the nginx , this file will be taken into effect.

 >## sudo ln -s /etc/nginx/sites-avaialable/example-app /etc/nginx/sites-enabled/example-app
 ## *This will create the symbolic link.